Satyajakkampudi07/AI-APP/README.md

   - Referenced various tutorials to implement Firebase authentication and API integration.

 ## Contact and Support
-For any queries or issues, feel free to contact the maintainers or open an issue in the repository.
+For any queries or issues, feel free to contact.
 Enjoy a seamless and secure chat experience with our Firebase-Authenticated Login and Registration App!